rickosborne/cascades/md/22-3-4-duchesne-the-magnificent.md

 I tucked his blanket around his shoulders for him.

 "Sleep tight, Jim.
-Wake up call is in just a few hours."
+Wake-up call is in just a few hours."

 He nodded and closed his eyes, head rolling to the side moments later.
 The poor guy—I really hadn't meant to keep him on his feet for twenty minutes.